-SUMMARY: Replaces references to "emergency epinephrine auto-injectors" with "emergency epinephrine delivery systems" in relation to the authority of schools to store the medication, to have trained volunteers available to administer it to students suffering from anaphylaxis, and for students to carry and self-administer the medication.
+SUMMARY: Replaces references to "emergency epinephrine auto-injectors" with "emergency epinephrine delivery systems" as it relates to the authority of schools to store the medication, to have trained volunteers available to administer it to students suffering from anaphylaxis, and for students to carry and self-administer the medication.
+Would take effect immediately as an urgency statute.
 Specifically, this bill:

-- 1) Replaces references to "emergency epinephrine auto-injectors" to "emergency epinephrine delivery systems" in referring to the authority of schools to store the medication, to have trained volunteers available to administer it to students suffering from anaphylaxis, and for students to carry and self-administer the medication. - 2) Makes technical and conforming changes.
+- 1) Replaces the requirement that school districts, county offices of education (COEs), and charter schools provide emergency epinephrine auto-injectors with the requirement to provide at least one type of United States Food and Drug Administration (FDA)-approved emergency epinephrine delivery system, as specified. - 2) Replaces references to "emergency epinephrine auto-injectors" to "emergency epinephrine delivery systems" in referring to the authority of schools to store the medication, to have trained volunteers available to administer it to students suffering from anaphylaxis, and for students to carry and self-administer the medication. - 3) Defines an "epinephrine delivery system" as a disposable delivery system designed for the delivery of a premeasured dose of epinephrine into the human body to prevent or treat a life-threatening allergic reaction. - 4) Is an urgency statute to enable school districts, COEs, and charter schools to provide FDA-approved epinephrine delivery systems as soon as possible. - 5) Makes technical and conforming changes.